Director Quality Assurance job responsibilities

 - Applies techniques – Applies techniques that support and sustain employee enthusiasm, and implements strategies that enable parties with different or opposing outlooks to recognize common goals and work together to achieve them.

-- Designs and conducts supplier audits, evaluates corrective and preventive action plans, provides feedback, and monitors supplier performance for process improvement.
+- Designs and conducts supplier audits evaluate corrective and preventive action plans provides feedback and monitors supplier performance for process improvement.

 - Designs and uses performance measures to drive and monitor organizational performance, and evaluates the results in relation to strategic and business plans.

 - Develops and deploys the quality plan effectively – Develops and deploys the quality plan and ensures that it is documented and accessible throughout the organization.
 Documents include but are not limited to policies, procedures, work instructions, forms necessary to meet business requirements and quality system standards.

 - Develops and monitors the quality mission and policy and ensures alignment with the organization’s broader mission.

 - Develops systems to capture customer perceptions and experiences – Develops systems to capture customer perceptions and experiences using a variety of feedback mechanisms (e.g., complaints, surveys, interviews, warranty data), and uses customer value analysis, corrective actions, etc., to measure and improve satisfaction.